Astray-git/vue-dragula/README.md

   }
 ```

-The `DragHandler` class can be subclassed and customized as needed.
+The `DragHandler` class can now easily be subclassed and the model operations customized as needed.
 You can then pass a factory method `createDragHandler` as a service option.

 ```js
 function createDragHandler({ctx, name, drake}) {